ptbrowne/cozy-gitdocs/docs/howTos/index.md

 ---
-title: How tos
+title: How to's 📄
-summary: Bite sized recipes for the Cozy platform
+description: Bite sized recipes for the Cozy platform
 ---

 ## How tos